Belize at a glance

 Here's the schedule for most of our Teams.
 Of course, if you wish to change it, we can easily change it for you.

-Monday-Thursday: Breakfast with morning devotions, 6-9 hours of village Ministry, dinner at Team hotel.
+Monday-Thursday: Breakfast with morning devotions, 6-9 hours of Ministry with a local Church or School in a village plus lunch, Dinner at Team Hotel.

-Friday: Fun day relaxing at a Caribbean beach and souvenir shopping.
+Friday: Fun day relaxing at a Caribbean beach and souvenir shopping, with all meals at Team Hotel.

 We host volunteers of all ages, from 9 months old to 90 years old.
 Children under 18 must be accompanied by their parent, their Youth Pastor or a responsible adult.